openjdk/crac/src/java.base/share/man/java.md

     `CompileThresholdScaling` to 0 is equivalent to disabling compilation.

 `-XX:CPUFeatures=`*features*
-:   Limit set of CPU features to make the CRaC image compatible for running
+:   Limit the set of CPU features to make the CRaC image compatible for running
-    on a machine with different CPU:
+    on a machine with a different CPU:

     `native`
     :   Use all available CPU features (default).